-The greatest thing about this sauce (besides the dipping opportunity it creates for bread!), is that it makes a ton and can be used in so many ways.
+The greatest thing about this sauce (besides the dipping opportunity it creates for bread), is that it makes a ton and can be used in so many ways.
 I use this in so many recipes ranging from soups, pizzas, casseroles, to just a dipping sauce.

-Make a large batch and freeze in 1-2 cup portions for later use (by cooking and storing in 1 cup freezer safe bags or containers).
+That is why I recommend making a large batch and freeze in 1-2 cup portions for later use (by cooking and storing in 1 cup freezer safe bags or containers).

 You can also add veggies to this sauc by adding in 1/2 cup pureed sweet potato, carrot or pumpkin.
 No one will ever know!
 In fact, my mom said she did this all the time to us kids as we were growing up.